dd32/td-gh-ex/readme.txt

 * updated : (lang) ar : Thanks to Ramez Bdiwi
 * updated : (lang) ca_ES : Thanks to Jaume Albaigès
 * updated : (lang) ru_RU : Thanks to <a href="http://bootwalksnews.com/" target="_blank">Evgeny Sudakov</a>
+* removed : (php) Dev Tools : the developer tools have been removed from the theme for perfomances issues.

 = 3.0.15 =